usnistgov/800-63-4/README.md

 This repository is the future home of NIST Special Publication 800-63 revision 4.

 The [issue tracker](https://github.com/usnistgov/800-63-4/issues) contains several items that the NIST editorial team is seeking specific feedback on.
 Please join the discussion on these issues to provide feedback to the team.
+The team would appreciate getting this feedback prior to May 15, 2021.

 NOTE: The public comment period on revision 3 is closed and additional comments are not currently being accepted.
 Any other issues submitted to this repository at this time by a member of the public will be automatically closed without further comment or discussion.